Lachlan-Mayne/english-notes/Pete r/Business.md

 ## Dependability - Iphone
 When apple released the iPhone 5a (2013) it had significant issues with the fingerprint sensor and there were technical issues with the maps app

-## Flexibility
+## Flexibility: Toilet paper

-**Flexibility is how quickly operations can adjust to changes in the market**
+Flexibility is how quickly operations can adjust to changes in the market
-- It can be best achieved by increasing the capacity of production
+It can be best achieved by increasing the capacity of production

-	- For goods, this can be done by using plant,
+- For goods, this can be done by using plant, machinery, or technology better than before
+- With services, flexibility can be achieved through increasing the number of service providers, increasing their skill level and through technology used when providing the service.
+    During the pandemics toilet paper hoarding, many toilet paper businesses (e.g. Charmin) recognized the boom wouldn't last forever
+- The business ran **double shifts and increased production rates** for their factories
+- They did NOT hire thousands of new workers or built extra factories because **they understood that this was very short term**

+##

+Customisation:

+Creation of individual products to meet customer needs

+##

+Cost:

+the amount a business pays for its goods